DotNetAnalyzers/ReflectionAnalyzers/documentation/REFL029.md

 # REFL029
-## Specify types in case an overload is added in the future.
+## Specify types in case an overload is added in the future

 | Topic    | Value
 | :--      | :--